-organizations are struggling with a shortage of cybersecurity talent and the problem is certainly not going away.
-By adopting acquisition, talent, organizations can take an important step in upgrading their cyber
+The implications of a cyber breach for organizations are potentially devastating, from direct costs to reputational damage.
+But organizations are struggling with a shortage of cybersecurity talent and the problem is certainly not going away.
+By adopting acquisition, training, and retention strategies that will appeal to cybersecurity talent, organizations can take an important step in upgrading their cyber protection for the current and emerging risks of our connected world.